- Department for Business, Energy & Industrial Strategy

 - research, design and innovation (RD&I) framework

-- general block exemption regulation (GBER)
+- general block exemption regulation (GBER), including enhanced capital allowances

 There are special rules which apply in agriculture, where the threshold for reporting aid on the database is €60,000 for primary agricultural production, and €30,000 for aquaculture.
 Read details on the agricultural state aid rules.

-The Department for Business, Innovation and Skills (BIS) state aid team has developed guidance to help you understand the rules and the options available to you.
+We have developed guidance to help you understand the rules and the options available to you.

 ‘State aid: the basics guide’ provides an overview of how to assess and analyse state aid issues.
 For a more detailed and comprehensive guide on the state aid rules and frameworks see the State aid manual.